The Great Smoky Mountain’s Waterfall Hiking Guide for Families

 No matter when you visit, there is beauty to be found in every season.
 Here is a brief summary of the highlights and appeal during the four seasons.

 Summer With hundreds of babbling rivers and roaring waterfalls to cool off in during the heat of the summer, summer break is a great time to enjoy the natural beauty of the area.
-Tubing down the rivers, hiking and splashing in waterfalls, and enjoying airconditioned indoor attractions offer plenty of things to do.
-The highest rainfall occurs June through September so waterfalls are at their peak during these months.
-Although be warned, summer is the busiest season for those visiting The Great Smoky Mountains, so plan your trip to expect greater crowds.
+Tubing down the rivers, hiking, splashing in waterfalls, and enjoying air conditioned indoor attractions offer plenty of things to do.
+The highest rainfall occurs June through September, so waterfalls are at their peak during these months.
+Although be warned, summer is the busiest season for those visiting The Great Smoky Mountains, so expect greater crowds.

 Fall Autumn is a perfect time to experience the beauty of hiking in the Great Smoky Mountains with cooler temperatures in the 70’s and stunning fall leaf color.
 Scenic overlooks are breathtaking as the trees are clothed in crimson reds, glorious yellows and bright oranges.
 This is a wonderful time to go horseback riding or ziplining to see the area from a bird’s eye view!